How to Master Difficult Conversations

 This second issue is more important than the first.
 Traditional advice is to just be objective and rational and function like a robot.
 The problem is that we are not robots.
 We all have feelings and need to deal with our emotional reactions to each other.
 You may feel confused, frustrated, concerned, angry, or even hopeful.
 Expressing that productively is essential.

-As essential as the first step of contribution is, if we only focus on that, we are just solving a surface issue, and don’t deal with the underlying issue that we need to talk about, which may be that you don’t listen to me, or you are making decisions without me.
+As essential as the first step of contribution is, if we only focus on that, we are just solving a surface issue and not addressing the underlying issue we need to talk about, which may be that you don’t listen to me or that you are making decisions without me.
 The real issues usually surface when we can identify the emotions we are feeling, which often point us to the real issue.
 For instance, conflict might be brewing over missed deadlines.
-In step one, you need to own your contribution which may that you aren’t getting your deliverables on time.
+In step one, you need to own your contribution, which may mean you aren’t delivering on time.
 But when you start to identify your emotions, you may realize you feel overwhelmed.
-If you can talk about it, you can then dialogue about the lack of equity in roles which is producing your real conflict.
+If you can talk about it, you can then dialogue about the lack of equity in roles, which is the real source of your conflict.

 What do you do if you start getting emotional when you talk about your emotions?
-While getting emotional is rarely helpful, if it happens, try to name your emotion which usually serves as a healthy relief valve for that emotion.
+While getting emotional is rarely helpful, if it happens, try naming your emotion, which usually serves as a healthy relief valve.
 But if the tears flow, let the person you are with know what to make of it.
 Don’t leave it to them to process why you are emotional.
-If you don’t address it, they are left feeling like they “made someone cry” or that you are mad at them and it only makes finding and resolving the issue more challenging.
-A great step is to say, “I’m passionate about our work, I want to work well together and I just need to take a quick walk to reset.
+If you don’t address it, they are left feeling like they “made someone cry” or that you are mad at them, and it only makes finding and resolving the issue more challenging.
+A great step is to say, “I’m passionate about our work, I want to work well together, and I just need to take a quick walk to reset.
 Can we try this again in 10 minutes?”

 3) Understand How This Affects Identity

 As important as identifying Contribution and Feeling, the third layer of Identity is the most important factor in a hard conversation.
 It is what makes a hard conversation hard.
 And it is the part of the conversation we are having with ourselves about ourselves.
 We tell ourselves a story about ourselves, about who we are and who we hope to be in the world.
-But when we get into conflict it raises questions in our minds about if we are the people we intend to be.
+But when we get into conflict, it raises questions about whether we are the people we intend to be.
 What we do with these questions determines not just how these conversations go but who we become.

-There is something about the conversation that is suggesting something about you.
+There is something about the conversation that suggests something about you.
 Do they not respect me?
 Am I not competent?
 Did I not do something right?
 It is essential to be aware that this is why this conversation is hard for you.
-And that is why it is hard for the other person as well.
+And that is why it is hard for the other person, too.
 What do you fear this conversation says about you?
 And what do you think the other person fears the situation says about them?

-Now, that you have this layered approach as part of your toolkit, when should you have the conversation?
+Now that you have this layered approach in your toolkit, when should you have the conversation?
 If your real purpose is to change them or control their reactions, you are not ready for the conversation.
-If you are endlessly rehearsing with yourself how to perfectly make your points to explain how right you are, you are not ready for the conversation.
-If you have shifted from “telling them off” to genuine curiosity and wanting to better understand them, you are in a learning posture and are ready to have the conversation.
+If you are endlessly rehearsing with yourself how to make your points perfectly and explain how right you are, you are not ready for the conversation.
+If you have shifted from “telling them off” to genuine curiosity and a desire to better understand them, you are in a learning posture and ready to have the conversation.

 Keep in mind that if you tackle the big question of “How am I contributing to this?” and you can see ways that you have contributed to the problem, it may not help to talk about it.
 You should just do something different and stop contributing to the problem.

-In working with one client, I heard repeatedly of a senior leader who was often tasked with taking on challenging conversations for the organization.
-In meeting her, she was clearly skilled in interpersonal dialogue but it was also clear that while hard conversations with her often ended with little conflict, they ended with even less clarity.
-People whom she was sent to fire walked away, liking her but unsure if they still had a job or not.
-The organization mistakenly thought she was great at this because they valued peace more than truth.
+In working with one client, I repeatedly heard about a senior leader who was often tasked with having challenging conversations for the organization.
+In meeting her, she was clearly skilled in interpersonal dialogue, but it was also clear that, while hard conversations with her often ended with little conflict, they left even less clarity.
+People she tasked with firing walked away liking her but unsure whether they still had a job.
+The organization mistakenly believed she was great at this because they valued peace over truth.
 Unfortunately, the result was an organizational culture of false community with an institutionalized confusion of what honest dialogue even looks like.

 With that rich ideological backdrop, let me offer a few great tactical frames and phrases as you navigate your next challenging conversation.

-Start by giving a “heads up” as the conversation begins like, “I need to have an uncomfortable conversation with you.”
+Start by giving a “heads up” as the conversation begins, like, “I need to have an uncomfortable conversation with you.”
 It helps the person take a breath and prepare to navigate this with you.
-Without a warning, they may feel ambushed when they realize what is going on.
+Without a warning, they may feel ambushed when they realize what is happening.

 It is a good tactic to ask permission to have the conversation at this time.
 They may want to press pause to make sure they are emotionally ready or have enough time blocked off to process with you.

 When talking about feelings, it is helpful to be specific.
 Don’t just say you are sad or mad.
-The more specific you can identify your feelings, the more helpful you are being.
+The more specific you can identify your feelings, the more helpful you are.
 Are you uncomfortable, afraid, or confused?
 Be specific.
-The same is true when describing behaviors and the impact of those behaviors.
+The same is true when describing behaviors and their impact.
 Don’t generalize.
 Pick recent and egregious behavior, and don’t exaggerate about its frequency.
-Don’t say they always do it, if it happens once a week or month or just started recently.
+Don’t say they always do it, if it happens once a week or month, or has just started recently.
 Personalize when you describe the impact.
-Don’t invoke the whole organization as If you have an invisible army behind you.
+Don’t invoke the whole organization as if you have an invisible army behind you.
 “Everyone around here is frustrated with you.”
 That is manipulative, usually not true, and easy for them to discredit.
 Keep this to your concerns.
-“I fear that if we don’t deal with this, there will always be tension between us.”
+“I fear that if we don’t deal with this, there will continue to be tension between us.”

 Listening is at the heart of this, but listening is the first skill to go out the window when the conversation gets difficult.
 Stay committed to asking good questions, always seeking to understand.
 “That’s not making sense to me yet."
 Rephrasing what you are hearing regularly will help take their emotions down a notch, “I think what I hear you are saying is this.
 Am I getting it yet?”

-Be genuinely empathetic but don’t stop there.
-You do need to speak up for yourself but never lead with that.
+Be genuinely empathetic, but don’t stop there.
+You do need to speak up for yourself, but never lead with that.
 Let’s be honest.
 You’ve probably been mad at them for a long time because you would rather have that than risk them being mad at you through this conversation.
 But if you don’t share what you are thinking and feeling, you are not bringing your full self to your work.
-It is OK to still speak about your viewpoint even if it is conflicted.
+It is OK to still express your viewpoint, even if it is conflicted.
 It is fine to say to someone, “I’m grateful for your contribution, but I need more from you.”

 And finally, people don’t change because of one conversation.
 As a leader, you have to develop this like a muscle.
 Keep using these techniques.
 Even when the challenge pops back up and needs to be discussed.
 Again.
 Keep reframing the issue.